dream-sports-labs/code-push-server/cli/README.md

 ### Access Keys

-If you need to be able to authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (e.g. in a CI environment), you can run the following command to create an "access key" (along with a name describing what it is for):
+If you need to be able to authenticate against the DOTA service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (e.g. in a CI environment), you can run the following command to create an "access key" (along with a name describing what it is for):

 ```shell
 dota access-key add "VSTS Integration"